brendenlake/archive-CCM-site/README.md

 **Collaboration and honor code**:
 We take the collaboration policy and [academic integrity](https://cas.nyu.edu/content/nyu-as/cas/academic-integrity.html) very seriously.
 Violations of the policy will result in zero points and possible disciplinary referral.

-You may discuss the homework assignments with your classmates, but **you must run the simulations and complete the write-ups for the homeworks on your own.** Under no circumstance should students look at each other's code or write ups, or code/write-ups from previous years of this course.
-Do not share your write up or code with any of your classmates.
+You may discuss the homework assignments with your classmates, but **you must run the simulations and complete the write-ups for the homeworks on your own.** Under no circumstance should students look at each other’s code or write ups, or code/write-ups from previous years of this course.
+Do not share your write up or code with any of your classmates under any circumstances.

 **Late work**:
 We will take off 10% for each day a homework or final project is late.
 Assignments should be turned in all-at-once and not in pieces.
 If an assignment is incomplete and later completed, the late penalty is applied to the entire assignment.